 Ask young adults what the hardest part about having cancer is and most will talk about the profound sense of isolation they feel.
-Whether on-line, through CancerFightClub.com, or at Lou’s House, Hope & Cope’s Wellness Centre, we offer innovative programming and a safe place where young adults between the ages of 18-39 and their supporters can recharge, connect and empower themselves and each other.
-Our En famille program provides additional support for young families in which a parent has cancer.
+Whether on-line, through CancerFightClub.com, or at Lou’s House, Hope & Cope’s Cancer Wellness Centre, we offer innovative programming and a safe place where young adults between the ages of 18-39 and their supporters can recharge, connect and empower themselves and each other.
+Our En famille program provides additional support for young families in which a parent or grandparent has cancer.

 For information on any aspect of our program for young adults and young families, including our retreats, clubs, recreational activities, workshops and our CancerFightClub web site, please contact [email protected] or call 514 340-3616, ext.
 215.

 The evolution of Hope & Cope’s Young Adult Program

 In 1985, Hope & Cope organized Montreal’s first ever Young Adult Support Group, recognizing that the needs of young adults with cancer differed greatly and that they needed a space of their own to discuss issues such as intimacy, fertility and sexuality, loss of autonomy, dating and body image.

 In 2000, the Young Adult Division of Hope & Cope was established to cultivate the next generation of leadership, to represent Hope & Cope’s values and to help ensure its growth and sustainability, with a special focus on the young adult cancer cause.